year08/yt-2005-watch/readme.md

 - cURL extension for PHP (included in most sharing hosting providers)

 ## Setup
-1. Go to your webserver's documentroot, then do `git clone https://codeberg.org/lime360/yt-2005-watch` on the directory.
+1. Go to your webserver's documentroot, then do `git clone https://codeberg.org/lime360/yt-2005-watch` on the directory and run `composer install`.
 2. You're done!
 If you wanna configure stuff, edit `includes/config.inc.php`, where the values are clearly marked in the comments.

 ## Directory structure